-We heard nightmares about the crowds here, so we took a two-day approach.
-We got up early in the morning on Day 1 for a sunrise hike…and explored until lunch.
+We heard nightmares about the crowds at Arches National Park, so we took a two-day approach.
+We got up early in the morning on Day 1 for a sunrise hike…and explored the rock formations until lunch.
 On Day 2 we went after dinner and then hiked for a while, ending on a sunset hike.
 If I had to do it again, I wouldn’t change a thing.

 Here are the best hikes in Arches for accomplishing this itinerary:

 - Start your morning with a sunrise hike to Delicate Arch.
 You’ll meet a very small crowd, and everyone generally stays away from the arch until the sun is high….it’s a spiritual time where everyone silently agrees that the moment is far more powerful than a selfie.
 But then, someone wants a snap before they leave, and the line is created.
 It’s still short, and everyone feels connected.
 It’s very special.

 - Next, drive North in the park and head to Landscape Arch.
 Be sure to go the entire way, because the view as you get closer is so much better.
 If you’re full of energy then take in the Navajo Arch, as well.
 It’s worth the extra detour.